 |< 99.995% but equal to or greater than 99.0%||10%|

-"Applicable Monthly Service Fees" means the total fees actually paid by you for MongoDB Atlas that are applied to the month in which Downtime occurred.
+"Applicable Monthly Service Fees" means the total fees paid by you for a given MongoDB Atlas cluster during the month in which Downtime occurred.

-"Service Credit" is the percentage of the Applicable Monthly Service Fees credited to you if MongoDB approves your claim, as set forth in the table above.
+"Service Credit" is the percentage of the Applicable Monthly Service Fees to be credited to you if MongoDB approves your claim, as set forth in the table above.

-Service Credits are your sole and exclusive remedy for any performance or availability issues for MongoDB Atlas under the Cloud Terms of Service and this SLA.
+Service Credits are your sole and exclusive remedy under this SLA.

-- Due to factors outside our reasonable control (for example, natural disaster, war, acts of terrorism, riots, government action, or a network or device failure, including at your site or between your site and our Services);
+- Factors outside of our reasonable control, such as natural disaster, war, acts of terrorism, riots, government action, or a network or device failure at your site or between your site and MongoDB Atlas;

-- That result from the use of services, hardware, or software provided by a third party, including issues resulting from inadequate bandwidth or related to third-party software or services, such as cloud platform services on which MongoDB Atlas runs;
+- Services, hardware, or software provided by a third party, such as cloud platform services on which MongoDB Atlas runs;